pi3d/pi3d.github.com/sphinx/FAQ.rst

 Does pi3d work with pypy

-  pi3d relies on some of the functionality and speed of numpy and this only really became useable as of pypy-2.2 As at 2017-04-24 I have installed and tested pypy on this ThinkPad i5-2410Mx4core laptop running ubuntu.
-It pretty much all works though there are a couple of features of numpy don't.
+  pi3d relies on some of the functionality and speed of numpy and this only really became usable as of pypy-2.2 As at 2017-04-24 I have installed and tested pypy on this ThinkPad i5-2410Mx4core laptop running ubuntu.
+It pretty much all works though there are a couple of features of numpy that still don't.
   Fixes to Font and FixedString will be in pi3d from v.20.
 The following were the steps to get pypy working. *NB it's generally a good idea to do all this inside virtualenv if you are thinking of using normal python at the same time*: